REFERENCE

 Most companies in Annex III sectors accepted high-risk classification by default.
-Few have formally tested Article 6(3) — the derogation that allows an Annex III system to exit high-risk where the provider demonstrates it does not pose a significant risk of harm.
-Post-Digital Omnibus (trilogue agreement 7 May 2026), the derogation was preserved by Parliament and Council against the Commission's proposal to remove it.
-But the mechanism changed: under the agreed Annex VIII Section B, providers self-classifying non-high-risk must register the system in the EU database with documented justification — even when they consider their system exempt from high-risk classification.
+Few have formally tested Article 6(3): the derogation that allows an Annex III system to exit high-risk where the provider demonstrates it does not pose a significant risk of harm.
+Post-Digital Omnibus (adopted 29 June 2026), the derogation was preserved by Parliament and Council against the Commission's proposal to remove it.
+But the mechanism changed: under the agreed Annex VIII Section B, providers self-classifying non-high-risk must register the system in the EU database with documented justification, even when they consider their system exempt from high-risk classification.

 - · Article-by-article: Article 6(3) + Annex III §1–§8 + Annex VIII Section B + Article 49